Murray Sunset National Park – Bush Camping On The Murray River, Perfect!

 Imagine a campsite on the banks of the Murray River.
 No one around, campfire burning quietly.
 You recline in your camping chair and watch the birdlife along the river.

 Normally you’d have to drive a long way to find such a perfect spot.
-However, Murray Sunset National Park offers just such campsites and it’s easily accessible from Mildura and Renmark.
+However, Murray Sunset National Park offers isolated camping, easily accessible from Mildura and Renmark.

 Just one thing to keep in mind.
 If there’s any rain around, don’t go into the park.
 There’s a lot of black soil flood plains, so you could be caught for a while if it rains.

 Murray Sunset National Park is the largest national park in Victoria, at about 670,000 hectares.
 The main park of the park covers an extensive mallee area to the south of the Murray River.

 However, a finger of this national park extends along a stretch of the Murray River, from the SA/Vic border almost through to Mildura.

 This was the part we explored.

 There’s plenty of places to camp in here.
 The best way to choose is to call into either the Renmark or Mildura Visitors Information Centres.
 They will point you in the right direction.